Meet Our Staff

 Jordan is a proud transfer student from Santa Rosa Junior College, where he also served as the Student Body President, representing over 20,000 students.
 He earned a Bachelor of Arts in Political Science and Chicana/Chicano Studies at the University of California, Davis.

-Regional Policy Director
+Regional Policy Manager

 Aaron grew up in Iowa after his parents were forced out of the Bay Area by high housing costs and underfunded public schools.
 He moved to California two years ago, where he was taken by the beautiful landscape, amazing produce, and obscenely high rent.
 He is excited to apply his organizing experience from the 2012 Obama campaign and his YIMBY experience with East Bay for Everyone to the task of ending California’s housing shortage.